ATOMScience-org/AMPL/atomsci/ddm/docs/source/tutorials/02_data_curation.rst

 *************

-We've prepared an example dataset containing `ki <https://en.wikipedia.org/wiki/Ligand_(biochemistry)#Receptor/ligand_binding_affinity>`_ values for inhibitors of the |slc6a3| dopamine transporter collected from `ChEMBL <https://www.ebi.ac.uk/chembl/>`_.
-This dataset is simpler than most that we find in the wild, but it will let us concisely demonstrate some |ampl| curation tools.
+We've prepared an example dataset containing `ki <https://en.wikipedia.org/wiki/Ligand_(biochemistry)#Receptor/ligand_binding_affinity>`_ values for inhibitors of the `SLC6A3 <https://www.ebi.ac.uk/chembl/target_report_card/CHEMBL238/>`_ dopamine transporter collected from `ChEMBL <https://www.ebi.ac.uk/chembl/>`_.
+This dataset is simpler than most that we find in the wild, but it will let us concisely demonstrate some `AMPL <https://github.com/ATOMScience-org/AMPL>`_ curation tools.
 The first step of data curation is to read the raw data into a Pandas data frame.

 .. code:: ipython3